CIL-pros/models/research/deeplab/README.md

 Additionally, you can set different parameters, such as the number of training iterations inside of `local_test.sh`.

+The model has random rotations turned on by default.
+In order to turn them off, you need to comment out the lines 104-106 in the file `input_preprocess.py`.

 # DeepLab: Deep Labelling for Semantic Image Segmentation

 DeepLab is a state-of-art deep learning model for semantic image segmentation,